-Quotas are the principal component of the IMF's financial resources and are denominated in SDRs.
+Quotas are the principal component of the IMF's financial resources and are denominated in SDR.
 The size of each member's quota is based broadly on its relative position in the world economy.
 The U.S. holds the largest quota of any IMF member.
-Since 2016, U.S. quota in the IMF has been about SDRs 83 billion.
-The equivalent dollar value of the quota total U.S. as of September 30, 2019 and 2018, was approximately \$113.0 billion and approximately \$115.6 billion, respectively.
+Since 2016, U.S. quota in the IMF has been about SDR 83 billion.
+The equivalent dollar value of the quota total U.S. as of September 30, 2022, and 2021, was approximately \$106.0 billion and approximately \$116.7 billion, respectively.

 The government has funded a portion of U.S. quota to the IMF for lending, represented by U.S. reserve position at the IMF, while the remainder of the U.S. quota is represented by a letter of credit on which the IMF can draw as needed for lending.
-The U.S. reserve position was approximately \$23.0 billion as of September 30, 2019, and approximately \$15.4 billion as of September 30, 2018, with the remaining undrawn letter of credit representing the balance (see Note 2-Cash and Other Monetary Assets and Note 19-Commitments).
+The U.S. reserve position was approximately \$31.3 billion as of September 30, 2022, and approximately \$32.7 billion as of September 30, 2021, with the remaining undrawn letter of credit representing the balance (see Note 2-Cash and Other Monetary Assets and Note 20-Commitments).
 The government's quota serves as the key determinant for its 16.5 percent share of voting rights in various IMF decisions.
-Since certain key IMF decisions require approval by at least 85 percent of the voting power, the government (represented by the Secretary of the Treasury) holds a substantial voice in the IMF and exercises significant influence over IMF policies, including veto power over major IMF decisions.
+Since certain key IMF decisions require approval by at least 85.0 percent of the voting power, the government (represented by the Secretary of the Treasury) holds a substantial voice in the IMF and exercises significant influence over IMF policies, including veto power over major IMF decisions.

 Some IMF members also supplement the IMF's resources through the NAB and bilateral borrowing agreements.
 Through the NAB, the U.S. and other participating members make additional resources available to the IMF if required to cope with or forestall an impairment of the international monetary system.
-The government's participation in the NAB as of September 30, 2019 and 2018, was SDR 28.2 billion, which is equivalent to \$38.4 billion and \$39.3 billion, respectively.
+In accordance with the CARES Act, effective January 1, 2021, U.S. participation in the NAB increased by SDR 28.2 billion.
+Accordingly, the government's participation in the NAB as of September 30, 2022, and 2021, was SDR 56.4 billion respectively, which is equivalent to \$72.2 billion and \$79.5 billion, respectively.
 When the government transfers funds to the IMF under the NAB, it receives a liquid and interest-bearing claim on the IMF.
-As of September 30, 2019, and 2018, loans outstanding to the IMF from the government under the NAB stood at \$2.5 billion and \$4.5 billion, respectively.
-These loans were reported under Loans Receivable on the Balance Sheet.
+As of September 30, 2022, and 2021, loans outstanding to the IMF from the government under the NAB stood at \$0.5 billion and \$0.9 billion, respectively.
+These loans were reported under Loans Receivable, Net on the Balance Sheet.
 The NAB is not currently activated, and the U.S. has veto power over its activation, as well as over most changes to its terms or size.
 The government does not have a bilateral borrowing agreement with the IMF, though it exercises indirect control over their activation, since NAB activation is a prerequisite for the IMF to draw on its bilateral borrowing arrangements.

-As of September 30, 2019, and 2018, the government's total undrawn financial commitment to the IMF was \$125.9 billion and \$135.0 billion, respectively, which is composed of the quota related letter of credit and the undrawn portion of the NAB (see Note 19-Commitments).
+As of September 30, 2022, and 2021, the government's total undrawn financial commitment to the IMF was \$146.4 billion and \$162.6 billion, respectively, which is composed of the quota related letter of credit and the undrawn portion of the NAB (see Note 20-Commitments).